harvesthill/reddit-wiki-archive/steroids/the_estrogen_handbook/prolactin_supplements.md

 "Twenty-four uremic patients on hemodialysis who had never been treated with Vitamin E or related drugs and 12 control patients with normal renal function were studied.
 Hemodialysis patients were randomly divided into two groups; 12 were treated with oral vitamin E (300 mg/day) for eight weeks and 12 uremic patients and 12 controls were given placebo.

-Serum Vitamin E, prolactin, FSH, LH, and free testosterone levels were measured in all patients before and after treatment. **After the Vitamin E treatment serum prolactin levels were significantly decreased (50.8 vs 15.4 ng/ml, p &lt; 0.01).** Vitamin E levels were significantly increased (1.11 vs 1.22 mg/dl, p &lt; 0.05).
+Serum Vitamin E, prolactin, FSH, LH, and free testosterone levels were measured in all patients before and after treatment. **After the Vitamin E treatment serum prolactin levels were significantly decreased (50.8 vs 15.4 ng/ml, p < 0.01).** Vitamin E levels were significantly increased (1.11 vs 1.22 mg/dl, p < 0.05).
 Serum FSH, LH and free testosterone were not affected.
 In the other two groups there were no significant changes."

 The authors concluded: